harrysokool/MyFriends/PROJECT_LOG.md

 Current workflow:

-1. Define a focused feature or cleanup goal
+1. Define a focused feature or maintainability task
-2. Implement through Codex-assisted local development
+2. Implement locally through Codex-assisted development
-3. Review the result and refine structure where needed
+3. Review the change and keep the solution simple
-4. Verify with `xcodebuild` and Xcode
+4. Verify using `xcodebuild` and Xcode
-5. Update documentation and continue incrementally
+5. Record progress in project documentation

-This workflow has been used for both feature delivery and maintainability-oriented refactors.
+This workflow has been used for both feature delivery and targeted refactoring.

 ---